ryukirisame/learningRedis/learning.md

 - They are frequently used to:
   - Implement stacks & queues.
   -  Build queue management for background worker systems.
+- We do not need to create an empty list (key) before pushing elements to it.
+It will be done automatically by Redis.
+Similary, we do not need to remove a list (key) explicitly if the list has 0 elements, redis will automatically delete the key and frees up the memory.

 ### Basic Commands